 Vaccines have always been a part of medicine in the military, and advances have helped towards vaccines for the general population.
 The military has had a role in developing many major vaccines, including hepatitis A and B and rubella.
 This work has been going on since the 1960s, and work has been continuing to vaccinate against other viruses that affect the military but where the research and development will also benefit civilians.

 An acute respiratory disease, adenovirus, can thrive in environments that have barracks and many people living close together, with illnesses from that virus often meaning that time for training is lost due to illness.
 The military adopted a vaccine for adenovirus in 2011 that had been approved by the FDA after many years of testing.

 Working with Changes

-Medical advances constantly move on as those involved at the sharp end learn more and more about what they can do, what they can’t do, and equip themselves with knowledge and experience that allows them to make the next steps in medical technology.
+Medical advances constantly move on as those involved at the sharp end learn more and more about what they can do, and what they can’t do, and equip themselves with knowledge and experience that allows them to take the next steps in medical technology.
 Mark Green of Tennessee is a good example of someone who has experienced war, working as a Special Operations flight surgeon for the army.
 His experiences led him to found Two Rivers Medical Foundation, a worldwide operation to provide health care to underserved populations.

 Health care, whether for the military or civilians, is always evolving.
 Though many people, probably most, would prefer that there were no wars, there is no doubt that those types of environments have helped advance medical science and brought benefits to not just many of those serving in the military but also to the wider civilian population.